nathhje/programmeerproject/process book.md

 *Monday*

 Today I figured out how Tabbed Activities work and I began implementing it in my own project.
 But of course there were a lot of bugs, and it took me all day to figure out the basics.
 Halfway through I had to decide if I actually wanted to continue implementing a Tabbed Activity, or whether I would just use the action bar instead.
 In the end I decided to keep at the Tabbed Activity and by the end it worked, so tomorrow I'll continue implenting features into the Tabbed Activity.

+*Tuesday*

+After dealing with even more bugs, I got the tabbed activity working properly.
+I can now add just add fragments, so I should be able to focus on getting some functionality into my app.
+Tonight I set up the Firebase Authentication, which seems to be working fine so far.
+Later on I'll see if I can add usernames, because I think that looks better in a forum and because it allows for more privacy.
+I'm not going to it now though, not as long as I'm behind on schedule.